npm package discovery and stats viewer.

 orbit docker # Docker runtime, uses <repo>/.orbit/docker-data

-orbit serve and orbit docker run the same app but use different registries by default.
+orbit run and orbit docker run the same app but use different registries by default.
 A board registered in one mode will not appear in the other unless you share DATA_DIR, re-register it, or import a snapshot.

 For multiple boards, run your chosen runtime once.
 In another terminal, cd into another repo and run orbit init; the board joins that runtime's board picker without a restart.
+SKILL-ORBIT.md is Orbit-managed guidance and may be overwritten by orbit init or refreshed by orbit run; keep repo/team-specific agent rules in AGENTS.md or board Agent Instructions.

 Docker options:

-orbit docker # builds starscape-orbit:local, then serves http://localhost:3337
+orbit docker # builds starscape-orbit:local, then serves http://localhost:13701

 orbit docker --no-build # reuse an existing starscape-orbit:local image